intel/nauta/docs/user-guide/actions/getting_started.md

 * `-t`,  TEXT: Name of a template that will be used by Nauta to create a description of a job to be submitted.
 By default, this is a single-node tensorflow training.
 The template is chosen.
 The list of available templates can be obtained by issuing the `nctl experiment template_list` command.
 * `SCRIPT_LOCATION`: The path and name of the Python script use to perform this experiment.

 **Note**: To run TensorBoard, TensorBoard data _must be_ written to a folder in the directory `/mnt/output/experiment`.
-This example script takes care of this requirement; however, your scriptswill need to meet the same requirements.
+This example script satisfies this requirement; however, your scripts will need to meet the same requirements.

 #### Result of this Command